Andreeew2k/andreeew2k.github.io/readme.txt

 - README ..........
 Opens this README.txt file
 - Images ..........
 Film shots from my camera archive
 - Steam ...........
 My account with all classic stuff
 - World map .......
-All places I have been too.
+All places I have been too
 - Minesweeper .....
-Game that always was there.
+Game that always was there

 ---------------------------------------------------